satya-das/cib/README.md

 - Internal objects returned by library:
 - A parameter of a callback invoked by library.

 If the workaround mentioned above cannot be used then the only solution would be to explicitly delete those proxy objects using some special mechanism outside of regular program flow.
-Admittedly this will be dirty and so other solutions should be sought for, see below.
+Admittedly this will be dirty and so other solutions should be sought for, see [Possible Improvement](#possible-improvement).

 # Possible Improvement
 In the current implementation of CIB the association of library side object and proxy object is saved on the client side in a `map`.
 When a proxy object for a library side object is needed then unless there is no already existing proxy object available a new one is created.
 See example `proxy-object-reuse`.